bcgov/nr-epd-aq-statements/doc/WARNING_SELECTION_LOGIC.md

 2. Special handling for wildfire smoke warnings:
    - If it's a wildfire smoke warning with `ice: issue` and is 1+ days old, it's explicitly excluded
    - This is done to prevent older "issue" wildfire smoke warnings from appearing in the recent list
-3. Otherwise, any warning less than 5 days old (`RECENT_THRESHOLD_DAYS`) is added to `_recent_warnings.yaml`.
+3. Otherwise, any warning less than 5 days old (`RECENT_THRESHOLD_DAYS`) is included in the Recent Warnings list.

-## Technical Implementation

-The script:
-1. Reads input files from `QUARTO_PROJECT_INPUT_FILES` environment variable
-2. Extracts YAML headers using regex
-3. Applies the selection logic
-4. Outputs two YAML files:
-   - `_recent_warnings.yaml` for recent warnings
-   - `_wildfire.yaml` for wildfire smoke warnings

-These output files are then used in a [custom listing](https://github.com/bcgov/aqwarnings/blob/main/frontend/index.qmd#L4) on the front page of the Quarto web site.